In Part 1 of this tutorial, we explained the basics of how to use WordPress widgets.

 - Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code above with the URL of your image location.

-The screenshot below shows the sections of the above sample code that you will need to replace with your actual contact details …
+The image below shows the sections of the above code that you will need to replace with your actual contact page and image URLs …

-Next, go back to your Widgets section …
+Next, go back into your Widgets section …

 Step 4 – Add a Text widget.